Missouri River water or watershed scenery in Montana

 Check the below-Holter gauge, wind forecast, FWP rules, ramp plan, and current hatch or weed conditions.

-Are there special regulations on the Missouri River?+
+Are there special fishing rules on the Missouri River?

 Yes.
-The Holter-to-Cascade corridor has specific trout and non-trout rules that should be checked before fishing.
+The Holter-to-Cascade area has specific trout and non-trout rules that should be checked before fishing.

 Bring the hatch-chart flies, a few confidence nymphs, and a streamer box.
 Then adjust for water temperature, clarity, and the insects you actually see.